Ann Liang: 2022–2023: Young adult debut

+2024–2025: Adult debut

 Liang's debut adult novel, A Song To Drown Rivers, was released on October 1, 2024, and was chosen for the Good Morning America book club.

-Liang's novel I Am Not Jessica Chen was going to be released in summer 2024, but was pushed back to 2025.
-On August 24, 2024, Liang announced the release of her fifth young adult novel, Never Thought I'd End Up Here, for June 2025.
-Liang has a spinoff of If You Could See the Sun titled I Could Give You the Moon set to release in 2026.
+Liang's fourth novel, I Am Not Jessica Chen, was going to be released in summer 2024, but was pushed back to January 28, 2025.
+On August 24, 2024, Liang announced the release of her fifth young adult novel, Never Thought I'd End Up Here, for June 3, 2025.
 Never Thought I'd End Up Here debuted as number two on the New York Times Best Seller list for young adult hardcover books.

-On June 30, 2025, Liang announced that her seventh young adult book, I Could Give You the Moon, will release on April 14, 2026.
+On June 30, 2025, Liang announced that her seventh young adult book, I Could Give You the Moon, a spinoff to If You Could See the Sun, would release on April 14, 2026.

+2026–present: If I Could Give You the Moon, The Lost Life of Sylvia Song, To Dream in Darkness

+On October 16, 2025, Liang announced she had finished a manuscript for a book entitled TLLOSS, an abbreviation that she revealed stood for The Lost Life of Sylvia Song.
+The book's release date was confirmed to be on January 5, 2027.
+She subsequently announced on January 3, 2026, following If I Could Give You the Moon, that there would be a second release later this year entitled To Dream in Darkness, which will be released on October 27, 2026.

 Writing style and themes

 Liang's works center on self-expression; a consistent, coming-of-age theme of her first three novels' characters, Alice Sun, Eliza Lin, and Sadie Wen.
 Another of her major themes is the Asian diaspora experience, with the former two being students who have found disparity with their home country due to being abroad, and the latter growing up in an English-speaking country.
 The three of them are characterized by their lack of language fluency in Mandarin Chinese.
 This trend continues as a major plot point with the release of Never Thought I'd End Up Here, where it follows Chinese-American Leah Zhang and her trip in Shanghai after she flubs up a family wedding toast with her paltry Mandarin skills.

 Liang's books first two books take place in international schools, departing with I Hope This Doesn't Find You.
 This is influenced by Liang's childhood, as she attended at least six different schools in Beijing growing up.
 Due to her various experiences, she also touches upon issues of class and privilege that she has seen from her wealthy classmates.

 Some of Liang's artistic references is Chinese media such as C-dramas, and music such as Taylor Swift's discography, with the latter used as references to set the mood for each of her scenes.
 Liang's earliest inspiration was R.L.
 Stine.
 Liang also cites authors R. F. Kuang and Chloe Gong as inspirations, as well as the series The Hunger Games and Shatter Me.